Reclaiming Attention: Sara Robin on “Your Attention Please” and the Fight for Digital Autonomy

 Share this post

-In “Your Attention Please,” director Sara Robin takes on one of the most urgent yet elusive crises of our time: the erosion of human attention in a digital world engineered to capture it.
+In “Your Attention Please,” director Sara Robin explores one of today’s most pressing yet hard-to-define crises: the decline of human attention in a digital world built to capture it.
 What began as a personal exploration of screen habits evolved into a sweeping, solutions-oriented documentary that examines not just individual behavior, but the systems shaping it.
-The film made its world premiere earlier this year at South by Southwest, signaling the growing cultural urgency of its subject.
+The film made its world premiere earlier this year at South by Southwest, shining a light on the growing cultural urgency of its subject.

 Speaking with Cinema Femme, Robin reflects on how the project transformed as she dug deeper into the topic.